BAD-IDLE-Game/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/README.md

 * Presentation link [Presentation](https://docs.google.com/presentation/d/1IhkBFzaC2Gv5R91MlzrjNmFNw9Ya-nX9/edit?usp=sharing&ouid=109920732234565522830&rtpof=true&sd=true)
 * [Video Demo of the game "Really Kinda BAD Idle Game Just Kidding The Prequel II"](https://www.youtube.com/watch?v=rp4dO3-pJ6Y)

+## Note:
+B.A.D. is a recursive acronym with multiple interpretations.
+At its core, it humorously stands for "B.A.D. at Development," a tongue-in-cheek nod to the game's intentionally quirky design and rough edges.
+Alternatively, it can represent various aspects of the game, such as "Buy, Automate, Dominate" to highlight its economic features, "Battle and Develop" for strategic growth, or "Beasts and Dungeons" for a fantasy twist.
+Other interpretations include "Barely Adequate Design," and "Barely Active Dynamics," reflecting the challenges we faced with using outdated Java UI framworks while developing the game.